dominusmi/bitcoingraph/README.md

 #### Important note
 When we took over this project, it had last been used on data from 2016.
-We had to entirely re-write parts of the codebase due to the fact that the total bitcoin blockchain size at the time was a couple of GBs, whereas nowadays it's closer to 1TB.
+We had to entirely re-write parts of the codebase due to the fact that the total bitcoin blockchain size at the time was a couple of GBs, whereas nowadays, it's closer to 1TB.
 Many of the processes were not adapted for the size.

 I would strongly suggest anyone wanting to do this on the real blockchain, to first do the whole process at small scale.
 Using only the first 200k blocks, the entire process can be done on any average modern laptop in less